bruceravel/demeter/documentation/Athena/import/multiple.rst

 :button:`Shift` key.
 When you do this, all files between the two you clicked on will be selected.

-When you click the :button:`OK,light` button, all of the selected files will be imported.
+When you click the :button:`Open,light` button, all of the selected files will be imported.
 If all of the files are of the same type, :demeter:`athena` will import them all with only one interaction of the column selection dialog.
 Thus, if you select several files that